Oh, the land of simple love!

-Topography: most southerly of the Andean range of Venezuela cover NE (Highlands and moorlands), central (The Táchira Tectonic Depression) and SW (Highlands and moorlands); Piedmont or upland region N and S.
+Topography: Táchira may be divided into four physiographic regions: Highlands and moorlands, The Táchira Tectonic Depression, The Massif of Mount Tamá, and Piedmont or upland region.
+Most southerly of the Andean range of Venezuela cover NE (Highlands and moorlands), central (The Táchira Tectonic Depression) and SW (The Massif of Mount Tamá); Piedmont or upland region N and S.

 Geology: The Tachiran Andes formed during the Eocene Epoch (about 56 million to about 40 million years ago) when the Nazca plate and the Caribbean plate crustal began to slowly slide beneath the South American plate, uplifting and folding the sedimentary and igneous rocks that comprise the mountains (some of the Táchira State’s highest peaks and moorlands are of the Precambrian Period -Phanærozoic geologic eon- about 542 million years ago).
 Tectonic forces generated by this collision created mountain streams (highlands), a tectonic depression (Pliocene Epoch), area of low-lying lands flanked by higher ground or valleys (Pleistocene Epoch, they contain largest towns and cities) and northern and southern lowlands (piedmont or upland region, between Miocene and Pliocene Epoch).